Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

 \section{Introduction}

 Algebraic K-theory, as a functor $\KTheory : \cat\perfect\rightarrow \spectra$, is an additive spectral invariant on the $\infty$-category $\cat\perfect$ of small perfect stable $\infty$-categories by the work of \cite{BGT13} and moreover admits a lax symmetric monoidal refinement by \cite{BGTMult}.
-The methods of these papers were to construct the initial stable category receiving an additive functor (in the sense of sending exact sequences of categories to exact sequences in the target category) called the category of \textit{noncommutative motives} $\nmot$ through which the functor $\KTheory$ above factors.
-Using this lax symmetric monoidal structure, \cite{barwick2} has been able to show that equivariant algebraic K--theory for finite groups $G$ -- whose precise definition we shall give in due course -- naturally admits the so--called \textit{Green functor} structure, in the sense of Mackey functor theory (i.e. $\mathbb{E}_{\infty}$--algebras in the Day convolution structure on $\spectra_G\coloneqq \mackey_G(\spectra)$).
+The methods of these papers were to construct a ``universal'' category of \textit{noncommutative motives} $\nmot$ through which the functor $\KTheory$ above factors.
+Using this lax symmetric monoidal structure, \cite{barwick2} has been able to show that equivariant algebraic K--theory for finite groups $G$ naturally admits the so--called \textit{Green functor} structure, in the sense of Mackey functor theory (i.e. $\mathbb{E}_{\infty}$--algebras in the Day convolution structure on $\spectra_G\coloneqq \mackey_G(\spectra)$).

-On the other hand, there are more refined multiplicative structures in equivariant homotopy theory for finite groups $G$ in the form of ``equivariant power operations'' known as the \textit{multiplicative norms}.
-This extra structure, which has a long history (see \cite{EvensNorm} who introduced it in the setting of group cohomologies; see also \cite{greenleesMayMU} for its first appearance in stable homotopy theory), can be extremely valuable but is well--known to be tricky to construct.
-One such application is the celebrated resolution of the Kervaire invariant one problem in \cite{HHR}.
-As such, it would be desirable if equivariant algebraic K--theory could be shown to admit such structures.